MeanderingProgrammer/render-markdown.nvim/README.md

         head = 'RenderMarkdownTableHead',
         -- Highlight for everything else, main table rows and the line below. row = 'RenderMarkdownTableRow',
-        -- Highlight for inline padding used to add back concealed space. filler = 'RenderMarkdownTableFill',
         -- Determines how the table as a whole is rendered.
         -- | none   | { enabled = false }        |
         -- | normal | { border_enabled = false } |